enze-chen/grip/README.md

 ## Areas for improvement
-- Add parallelism for other job schedulers besides SLURM.
+- [x] Add parallelism for other job schedulers besides SLURM.
-- Create more flexible workflow classes for Monte Carlo moves, energy minimization options, etc.
+- [ ] Create more flexible workflow classes for Monte Carlo moves, energy minimization options, etc.
-- Extend the code to be compatible with the parallel build of LAMMPS.
+- [ ] Extend the code to be compatible with the parallel build of LAMMPS.
-- Extend the code to work on cores across multiple compute nodes.
+- [ ] Extend the code to work on cores across multiple compute nodes.
-- Extend the compositional DOF to work with multi-component systems.
+- [ ] Extend the compositional DOF to work with multi-component systems.
-- Add in Bayesian optimization to narrow down simulation parameters.
+- [ ] Add in Bayesian optimization to narrow down simulation parameters.
-- Incorporate ways to identify the GB atoms.
+- [ ] Incorporate ways to identify the GB atoms on the fly.
-- Optimize the saving of files to reduce the memory footprint (sometimes > 1 GB).
+- [ ] Optimize the saving of files to reduce the memory footprint (sometimes > 1 GB).
+- [ ] Improve the error handling if LAMMPS crashes (and resubmit?)

 ## Contributing